 - Remind people that there is no platform fee.
 Sometimes people hold off on donating if they have to pay a bunch of extra fees.
 GoFundMe does not have a platform fee (but they do charge a processing fee; more on this later!)

 - Share with a few people first.
 One tactic that some people see success with is sharing their campaign amongst family and close friends first.
 Write personal letters to your loved ones to tell them why this campaign matters so much to you.
 Those people can donate early on, so more people are inclined to give as the campaign spreads.
 Additionally, they’ll be able to give you feedback on your campaign.

 - Reach out to local media.
 Local news stations and papers are always looking for human interest stories to cover.
 Get in touch with someone at these organizations to give your campaign a larger platform.

 - GoFundMe is free.
 You do not need to pay anyone to set up a campaign for you.
 You can absolutely do this yourself!

 - If your donors use a credit card or debit card to donate, they will be subject to a transaction fee of 2.9% plus $0.30 per transaction that goes to GoFundMe‘s payment processor.

 - You’ll also need to put in the name of the person you’re raising money for, whether that’s yourself or someone else.
 If you are raising money for someone else, you will have to designate a beneficiary.

 - Your beneficiary must live in the same country that you do (e.g. You cannot live in America and have a Canadian beneficiary).

 - Crowdfunding sites aren’t the only way to get financial assistance for the things you need.
-The Mobility Specialists at United Access are trained to find resources and assistance for our customers.
-Whether you need help purchasing a wheelchair van or just need a list of mobility resources, United Access is here for you.
+The Mobility Specialists at United Access are trained to help you try to find resources and assistance.
+Whether you need help purchasing a wheelchair van or just need a list of mobility resources.